 This article will examine how osteoarthritis can cause or contribute to sciatica through nerve root compression or central spinal stenosis.

 Sciatica from Arthritis Diagnosis

+The most common reasons for sciatica to be associated with osteoarthritis include bone spur growth and facet joint changes.
+Bone spurs are usually implicated in causing foraminal stenosis, when they grow near the foramen openings in between the vertebrae.
 In these instances, the osteophytes are suspected to cause a pinched nerve condition as the nerve roots exit the spinal column.

 Bone spurs can also cause central stenotic change, possibly constricting the spinal cord.
 Additionally, when virtually any type of vertebral spurs interact with one another, debris will also be produced, which might help to narrow the central canal, as well.